TechAurelian2/techaurelian.com/src/helloworldcounters/index.md

 ## Overview

 Hello World Counters is an easy-to-use tally counter app for Android.
-It gives you a different counter for each of the unambiguous color terms in English: White, Black, Red, Green, Yellow, Blue, Brown, Purple, Pink, Orange, and Grey.
+It gives you a different counter for each of the unambiguous color terms in English: White, Black, Red, Green, Yellow, Blue, Brown, Purple, Pink, Orange, and Gray.
 This means you can count people, sheep, kisses, or smiles, and nobody will know what you are counting!
 (And if you do get caught, just tell them that it's a game.)

 You can increment or decrement the counter, reset its value back to zero, or share it by email, messenger apps, or social networks.
 Hello World Counters are a great way to pass the time when you are bored, or just need something simple and fun to do.